T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 - Offline: *No active helper person is available*.
 This will usually be announced beforehand, and ***replies are not guaranteed!***
 - Busy: *All active repository maintainers are working on a certain task*, meaning that **delays may occur**, usually from ***30 days to 90 days long***.
 - Migration: Although pretty rare to occur, this means *alll active repository maintainers are working on migration*, meaning that any issues and pull requests **will not be looked at *until* migration is over** and commits will **focus on migration tasks**.
 This usually makes the time of delay extend to a period of time of **minimum *1 to 2 months***.
+- HIBERNATION: *ABSOLUTELY NO STAFF ACTIVE*.
+THIS WILL USUALLY BE ANNOUNCED 1 DAY BEFORE THE EVENT. **ABSOLUTELY NO COMMITS WILL BE STAGED BY ANYONE AND NO REPLIES WILL BE PROVIDED DURING STATED DURATION TIME**

 ## Guidelines